UTSNZ facilitates numerous opportunities for members and NZ student athletes to be represent on the international stage. These include:

 All entries into the WUG are coordinated through UTSNZ.
-An interested National Sporting Organisation should complete the Expression of Interest and return to UTSNZ by Fri 29 June 2018.
+An interested National Sporting Organisation should complete an Expression of Interest by the June of the year before.
 Please contact Sarah Anderson if you wish to discuss.

 FISU and UTSNZ International Eligibility Requirements can be found here.

 In addition to FISU and UTSNZ requirements, NZ national sporting organisations (NSO) will have their own selection criteria for international world university events.

 It is important for individuals to note that while the entry goes through UTSNZ, it must be endorsed by the relevant NSO.

 For World University Championships, NSOs can complete and submit an Expression of Interest form by the July of the preceding year (eg, July 2019 for a 2020 Championship).

 Volunteering opportunitiesNew Zealand university students can apply to be a volunteer at the FISU World University Championships.
 FISU will cover their accommodation, local transport and full board.
 It is a unique global experience a student can put on their cv, and allows them to make contacts in the international sport community.
 The Championship events occur every two years.
 A complete list of sports played are here.

 - 15 January 2020 for Championships in March - June 2020

 - 15 March 2020 for Championships in July - August 2020